XiaoguangWang23/FiGraph/README.md

 **Under the following terms:**
 You must give appropriate credit.
 By using this dataset, you agree to these terms.
 This includes:
-  - Citing this paper and authors as follows:
+  - Citing this paper as follows:
   @inproceedings{wang2025figraph,
   title={FiGraph: A Dynamic Heterogeneous Graph Dataset for Financial Anomaly Detection},
   author={Wang, Xiaoguang and Wang, Chenxu and Liu, Huanlong and Wang, Mengqin and Qin, Tao and Wang, Pinghui},